isovector/certainty-by-construction/src/book/Chapter9-ProgramOptimization.lagda.md

 In the last case, we need to look inside an existent `ctor:nestM` trie, which means looking at its `subf` function, and then recursively calling `def:get′` on what we find.
-Care must be taken to subsequently `def:replace` the sub-trie we found (although, rather amazingly, failing to call `def:replace` will prevent the program from typechecking!)
+Care must be taken to subsequently `def:replace` the sub-trie we found:[^wont-typecheck]

+[^wont-typecheck]: Although, rather amazingly, failing to call `def:replace` will prevent the program from typechecking!

 ```agda
 get′ {sh = inside m n} (nestM subf) (x , y)